 Flat design has been with us a while, and there’s a reason for that.
 It’s effective, it’s easy and it’s visually appealing.
 3D, shadow and gradient-style designs are becoming dated – being really fancy can often mean being really distracting.
 Instead of provoking the engagement you want it will probably infuriate the visitor.

 What I’m saying is less smoke and mirrors, more simple and functional design.
 Take advantage of shapes, elements and patterns.
 Use vibrant colours that are eye-catching but not garish.
 Mix in some interesting typography.
 Make what your visitor reads and sees is inspirational, providing an enriching experience.

 Salute interface innovation

 One of the trends you’re likely to see more of include innovative user interfaces.
 We consume information on the internet much differently than we used to.
 However, this has led to a lot of generic ways of interfacing with that information.
-Make 2016 the year that UI is bold and innovative.

 Here are some examples: